dhoat30/inspiry1.2/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.9.2 =

+* New: Add Mobile Sub Menu Default State option to menu location settings
+* New: Add support for 'expand-on-mobile' custom class to expand sub menu by default on mobile
+* Fix: Theme export always exported the 'Default' theme
+* Fix: Check depth property exists for compatibility with plugins that dynamically add items to the menu
+* Improvement: Localise widget title string

 = 2.9.1 =